General Data Protection Regulation

 We will only keep your data for as long as we need it to administer the Fund and to deal with any questions or complaints that we may receive about this, unless the law requires us to keep it for a longer period.
 In practice, this means that your personal data may be retained for as long as you (or any beneficiary who receives benefits after your death) are entitled to benefits from the Fund and for a period of 100 years after those benefits stop being paid.
 For the same reason, your personal data may also need to be retained where you have received a transfer or refund from the Fund, in respect of your benefit entitlement.

-You have a right to access and obtain a copy of the personal data that we hold for you and to ask us to correct your personal data if there are any errors or if it is out of date.
+You have a right to access and obtain a copy of the personal data that we hold for you and to ask us to correct your personal data if there are any errors or if it is out of date or incomplete.
+In certain circumstances you have the right to object to the processing of your personal data; for example you have the right to object to processing of your personal data which is based on the public interest or legitimate interests identified in the section above headed “What is the legal basis for our use of your personal data?” or where processing is for direct marketing purposes.

-We may from time to time ask for further information from you.
-If you do not provide such information, or ask that the personal data we already hold is deleted or restricted, this may affect the benefits payable to you under the Fund.
+One of the reasons we collect and hold your personal data is to administer your benefits from the Fund.
+If you do not provide the information we request, or ask that the personal data we already hold is deleted or that the processing of the personal data be restricted, this may affect our ability to administer your benefits, including the payment of benefits from the Fund.
 In some cases it could mean that we are unable to put your pension into payment or have to stop your pension (if already in payment).

 - Summary Privacy Notice